Cafés in Stockholm

 At the restaurant Flickorna Helin Voltaire at Djurgården, you can enjoy well-made food and wonderful breads and other baked goods from the restaurant’s own bakery.
 During the summer season, outdoor service is available with a view of Djurgårdskanalen.
 In the winter, you can warm up by the open fire.

 Café Stiernan is a terrific small café in the heart of Gamla Stan – on the beautiful Österlånggatan.
-Personal service and steady, high quality are a matter of course at Stiernen.
+Personal service and constant high quality are synonymous to Stiernen.